z1g-project/terbium-cloud/README.md

 # Description
  - Terbium is a easy to use webOS that runs on NodeJS very smoothly and is free to deploy to replit using the replit version *UPDATE Heroku support is being droppeded since the free dyno period is over.
  - BruhProx and Ultraviolet scripts are included
+ - This version is made specificly for Replit but should work on other services that have Local Proxys against TOS

 # Setup Guide
  If your doing this on Replit use the quick deployment button above.
 If your usinng a custom server or something that requires manual setup heres what to do